 Amanda O’Donnell joined the RPA Inc. team in 2011.
-Since that time, she has provided comprehensive recruitment efforts, exemplary search facilitation services, and expert counsel to her clients as a Search Manager.
-In 2018, she was promoted to Search Consultant in recognition of her great work and limitless abilities.
+Since that time, she has provided comprehensive recruitment efforts, exemplary search facilitation services, and expert counsel to her clients as a Search Manager and Search Consultant.
+In 2019, she was promoted to Vice President and Senior Consultant in recognition of her great work and limitless abilities.
 Amanda enjoys establishing and building dependable relationships with clients and candidates by guiding them through a search process that honors collaboration, responsiveness, and integrity.
 With an eye toward quality and fit, Amanda has recruited robust candidate pools for clients including Howard University, Keystone College, Lock Haven University, and Northern Virginia Community College, among many other fine institutions.
 Amanda is a graduate of Bloomsburg University of Pennsylvania, with a Bachelor of Arts in English and Political Science.

 Amanda may be contacted at email@example.com